iraycd/iraycd/README.md

 I am a Polymath - Technocrat Entrepreneur, Manager, Creative Visualizer, Innovator, and Leader - having a very rich and varied experience of 10 years on a wide range of Technologies, Domains, Managerial and Functional specialties.

 - 📍 Hyderabad, India 🇮🇳
-- 📱 I work remote from 🏡 with [Everreal Gmph](https://www.everreal.co/), a digital solution for the rental and sales process. 🇩🇪.
+- 📱 I work remote from 🏡 with [Everreal Gmph](https://www.everreal.co/) as a full-stack developer, Everreal is a digital solution for the rental and sales process. 🇩🇪.
 - 🤓 Currently Learning Investing, Go Lang and AI.
 - 💬 Ask me anything related to Javascript, Startups, SaaS, IoT, Healthcare and E-commerce.
 - 📬 Reach me on [Twitter](https://twitter.com/iraycd).